amiryxe/credit-card-input/README.md

 # Credit card input

-Simple credit card input with multiple fields
+Simple credit card input with multiple fields.

 ## [DEMO](https://amiryxe.github.io/credit-card-input/)

 You can also see the demo on the [Codepen](https://codepen.io/amiryxe/pen/QWgQPEa)

+## Features
+- Automatically focuses the next field
+- Only accepts numbers
+- Holds the main input

 ## How to use